SpiceWire/davis-vantage-pro2-datalogger-emulator/README.md

 I did a quick online search, found the pinouts for the console-datalogger plug, connected a 3.3 volt Serial-to-USB converter to the RX/TX pins on the bottom of the console, and used [PuTTY](https://www.putty.org/) for serial communication.
 I referenced the console's [serial protocols](https://cdn.shopify.com/s/files/1/0515/5992/3873/files/VantageSerialProtocolDocs_v261.pdf?v=1614399559) and sent a serial message of "TEST".
 The console replied with "NO".
 In this case, "NO" did not mean "Normally Open", "Not On", "Next Operating" or even any oxide of nitrogen.
 It meant "NO", as in
-"NO means NO."   My console refused to speak with its lawful owner.
+"NO means NO."  As in, "NOt mentioned in the documentation."
+My console refused to speak with its lawful owner.
 Grrr.

 ## Access allowed
 A deeper online search lead me realize that Davis had used security measures to prevent users from accessing the data collected by their own equipment.
 Also, community collaboration bypassed these measures.
-[DeKay](http://madscientistlabs.blogspot.com/2011/01/davis-weatherlink-software-not-required.html) worked at length to understand and bypass the security protocols.
+[DeKay](http://madscientistlabs.blogspot.com/2011/01/davis-weatherlink-software-not-required.html) worked at length to understand the security protocols.
 [Watson](https://www.wxforum.net/index.php?topic=18110.msg200376#msg200376) provided a table of values that could be flashed to a suitable chip in order to emulate the Davis datalogger.
 Others provided printed circuit board plans for download or fabbing.

 ## Physical Descriptions:
 The physical port of the console consists of 20 male pins spaced in two rows, 2 mm between each pin.
-This is a more narrow spacing than most PCB boards (2.54 mm) used in prototyping.
+This is a more narrow spacing than many PCB boards (2.54 mm) used in prototyping.
 Broadly, the Davis console has two separate circuits traveling through the port's pins.
-As designed, one "authentication" circuit queries a chip with the Davis security code flashed on it.
+As designed, one "authentication circuit" queries a chip with the Davis security code flashed on it.
 On booting up, this circuit would tell the console "Yes, I'm an official Davis datalogger,"  and the console would use the second circuit for communication with the logger.

 ## Parts I ordered and/or tried to use (see Procedures)
 Atmel ATTiny85 SMD chip